RikkaApps/Shizuku-API/README.md

   You don't need to worry about this problem, just show a "not supported" message if the user really uses pre-v11.

   - Sui was born after API v11, Sui users are not affected at all.
   - For Shizuku, according to Google Play statistics, more than 95% of users are on v11+.
-Shizuku drops Android 5 support from v5, many of the remaining 5% are such people who stuck at super old versions.
+Shizuku drops Android 5 support from v5, many of the remaining 5% are such people who are stuck at super old versions.
   - A useful API, UserService, is added from v11 and stable on v12.
 I believe that many Shizuku apps already have a "version > 11" check.
   - I really want to drop pre-v11 support since [a possible system issue that may cause system soft reboot (system server crash) on uninstalling Shizuku](https://github.com/RikkaApps/Shizuku/issues/83).